zetavg/chromium-website/site/teams/rendering/index.md

     Paint, Compositing, and SVG specific list for technical and standards discussions.
 Also see [this site](/teams/paint-team).

-### Weekly Meeting
+### Bi-Weekly Meeting

-There is weekly meeting held over video conference on Mondays open to all team members, the meeting notes of which are available below and sent out to the public mailing list.
+There is bi-weekly meeting held over video conference every second Tuesday open to all team members, the meeting notes of which are available below and sent out to the public mailing list.
 If you're interested in participating please talk to [Chris](mailto:chrishtr@chromium.org) and he'll share instructions.